 Our Board is made up of committed professionals who provide strategic oversight for the organisation including:

 Jane is a former academic physician with experience in clinical medicine, health service organisation, research and teaching.
 Jane has worked in health services planning across Yorkshire, and has undertaken research in Australia, New Guinea and the UK.
 Jane’s work gave her a deep understanding of the practical and health issues affecting women and children and this is what sparked her interest in joining IDAS as a trustee in 2014.
-Jane is Vice-chair.
+Jane is Acting Chair of IDAS.

 Sue has over 30 years’ experience of working in the health, social care and housing sectors.
 She has held national roles at the Joseph Rowntree Foundation, Royal Voluntary Service and British Red Cross.